 With TrackLab, you can quantify animal activity and movement behavior.
 Gain insights into social behavior, place-preference, eating and drinking behavior, and many more parameters.
 TrackLab also includes various analysis options for individual animals and experimental groups.
-Find out about TrackLab's latest features.

 The TrackLab software is based on a ‘white box’ concept, meaning that processes are transparent, and all data, such as sample coordinates (time, x, y, and z), subject statistics, and group statistics can be exported for custom processing with your preferred mathematical or statistical tool.